 Different settings in different Nordic countries and regions

-In Norse folklore, trolls vary in appearance, personality, and anecdotal setting.
+In Norse folklore, trolls vary in appearance, personality, and anecdotal location.

-There are many different types of trolls, ranging from ugly, hairy designs true to old folklore to cute, deformed versions for children, such as those in Disney movies like Frozen.
+There are many types of trolls, ranging from ugly, hairy designs true to old folklore to cute, deformed versions for children, such as those in Disney movies like “Frozen.”

 Originating in Norwegian folklore, the troll spread throughout the Scandinavian peninsula over time.

-As trolls spread to different countries and regions, they branched out into different forms, just like dialects, in terms of appearance and personality.
+As trolls spread to different countries and regions, they branched out into other forms, like dialects, regarding appearance and personality.

 Now an integral part of the fantasy world

 Trolls originated from Norwegian fairies, but today they are mainly known as monsters that appear in fantasy stories.

 They are well known not only in the Scandinavian countries but also in Japan, Asia, and Europe.

 Trolls have become indispensable and well-known characters in Japanese fantasy works.